1. Cruise along the Blue Ridge Parkway

 Various, , 28801

-Asheville has been long regarded as one of the South's top foodie cities.
-Award winning restaurants across the culinary board include options such as Italian, Indian, Spanish, American, vegan, BBQ, and many more.
+Asheville has long been regarded as one of the South's top foodie cities.
+Award-winning restaurants across the culinary board include options such as Italian, Indian, Spanish, American, vegan, BBQ, and many more.

 Don't forget about all the wonderful independent coffeeshops.
 The best include High Five (best bagels in town), City Bakery (amazing croissants), All Day Darling (delicious muffins and Danish), and Sweeten Creek (serves coffee from the "Roaster of the Year").